The most important thing you must do when you receive a donation of any size is immediately thank your donor warmly and provide a donation receipt.

 Given how important the donation receipt is in securing a future gift and inspiring the donor to tell others about your organization, crafting the perfect donation receipt is hardly a clerical task to check off your list.

-It’s more like an art form, one that you can learn with practice and by understanding the real purpose of a donation receipt.
+It’s more like an art form.
+One that you can learn with practice and by understanding the real purpose of a donation receipt.

 What makes a good ambassador?

-- They build trust.
+• They build trust.

 Your donation receipt should be all these things: friendly, professional, engendering trust, helpful.

-Instead donation receipts are often dull, jargony, full of default text, and off-brand.
+Unfortunately, donation receipts are often dull, jargony, full of default text, and off-brand.
 Many donation receipts do nothing to capture the heart of the organization and why its work matters.

 I got a stiff, impersonal donation receipt recently and, as I looked at it, I just thought, “What the heck?”

-By taking an ambassador approach to writing your donation receipts, you can make donors smile rather than shrug as they store the receipt in a folder for tax records.
+By taking an ambassador approach to writing your donation receipts, you can make donors smile – rather than shrug – as they store the receipt in a folder for tax records.

 You can inspire donors to want to give to your organization again and again.